The Facebook SDK for Android is the easiest way to integrate your Android app with Facebook. It enables:

-You have two ways to set up your app to use the Facebook SDK:
+You can set up your app to use the Facebook SDK for Android in the following ways:

-To get a Facebook App ID, configure your app's settings, and import the Facebook SDK, click on the button below and follow the on-line instructions.
+To get a Facebook App ID, configure your app's settings, and import the Facebook SDK for Android, click on the button below and follow the instructions.

 Quick Start for Android

-To use the Facebook SDK in a project, add the SDK as a build dependency and import the SDK.
+To use the Facebook SDK in an Android Studio project, add the SDK as a build dependency and import the SDK.

 mavenCentral()

-.Then add your Facebook App ID to your project's strings file and update your Android manifest:
+Add your App ID and Client Token to your project's string file and update the manifest file.
+Do the following:

 <uses-permission android:name="android.permission.INTERNET"/>